dazthecorgi/docs/docs/api/03-q-storage/02-hosting-websites-on-quilibrium.md

 This approach lets you build full-featured dynamic applications without traditional cloud servers.

-If you only need basic data storage and retrieval, you can accomplish everything through the SDKs—**no QCL code is required**.
+If you only need basic data storage and retrieval, you can accomplish everything through the SDKs — **no QCL code is required**.

 However, if your application needs **private validation** (such as verifying conditions before writing data), you can optionally deploy small programs written in **QCL**.
 QCL is Quilibrium’s computation language, designed for privacy and verifiability.
 It supports a curated subset of the Go standard library, focused on cryptographic, encoding, and mathematical operations.